axelarnetwork/axelarjs-sdk/README.md

 # AxelarJS SDK

-## Coming soon

-The `axelarjs-sdk` nodejs repo is currently private and can be accessed only with a NPM token.
-The repo will be made public shortly.

 ## Overview

 The AxelarJS SDK empowers developers to make cross-chain transfers using the Axelar network from their frontend.